 Our Approach

-The epidemic of incarceration in the United States has been propagated by rhetoric of “law and order” and “tough on crime” and lead to policies that are not grounded in fact.
+The epidemic of incarceration in the United States has been propagated by rhetoric of “law and order” and “tough on crime” and lead to policies that are not grounded in fact—and do not increase public safety.

 It has been widely proven that over-sentencing: